-This may well be among the biggest moments in the fight to eliminate lead poisoning in Michigan.
+This is one of the biggest moments in the fight to eliminate lead poisoning in Michigan.

-That makes the 13th Annual Lead Education Day all the more important.
-It is our chance to let lawmakers know lead poisoning is still a problem for Michiganders statewide, it is entirely preventable, and that there are solutions to this problem right before them.
+That makes Lead Education Day all the more important.
+It is our chance to let lawmakers know lead poisoning is still a problem for Michiganders statewide, it is entirely preventable, and that there are solutions right before them.

-Lead Education Day is hosted by the Michigan Alliance for Lead Safe Homes, or MIALSH.
+Lead Education Day is hosted each spring by the Michigan Alliance for Lead Safe Homes, or MIALSH.
 The Michigan Environmental Council is its co-creator, funder and organizer.

-Together, we can help make lead poisoning history, not a heartbreaking reality.
+Together, we can help make lead poisoning old history, not a heartbreaking reality.